NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

-The evidence above shows a good understanding of different directions and characteristics regarding “green” building assessment tools have been developed, in terms of aim, content and aggregation.
-This helped me to further improve my overall judgement that one tool is not always perfect to reduce environmental impacts, and there will be marginal difference between the ranking results based on different schemes as there is definitive agreement on the core weighing system or foundational criteria which is the crux of these assessment tools.
+The evidence above shows a good understanding of different directions and characteristics regarding “green” building assessment tools that have been developed in terms of aim, content and aggregation.
+This helped me to improve further my overall judgement that one tool is not always perfect for reducing environmental impacts, and there will be marginal differences between the ranking results based on different schemes as there is definitive agreement on the core weighing system or foundational criteria which is the crux of these assessment tools.

-I have explored the subject but in-depth understanding will require me to further investigate interaction between different bodies of knowledge.
-The practical assessment, evaluation and the research on indicator sets will prove beneficial for me in my future endeavors and professional initiatives as I now have a deeper understanding of the effective framework for measuring sustainability in development endeavors.
-I need to further gain an operational understanding of the various assessment sets available along with their feasibility analysis for which I would require further research and studies.
-I believe this is important as it would enhance my skillset and professional prowess to deliver the best and enable me to make use of best practices that ensure sustainable development
+I have explored the subject, but in-depth understanding will require me to investigate the interaction between different bodies of knowledge.
+The practical assessment, evaluation and research on indicator sets will benefit me in my future endeavours and professional initiatives.
+I now have a deeper understanding of the effective framework for measuring sustainability in development endeavours.
+I need to gain a further operational understanding of the various assessment sets available along with their feasibility analysis, for which I would require further research and studies.
+I believe this is important as it would enhance my skill set and professional prowess to deliver the best and enable me to use best practices that ensure sustainable development.

-Originally the economic side for projects was the main driver of a project success such as with canal and railway buildings and less attention was typically given to the environment.
-Another key factor was the lack of media coverage on drivers impacting the environment.
-It was only with the start of the 20th century that factors affecting the environment such as pollution started being recognized (transport issues, 2006).
-The public inquiry was the main reason why concerns over environment have been recognized.
-In the UK it was the Buchanan report that pinpointed the environmental impact that construction projects have.
-The transport sector in the 1980s was mostly either privatized or deregulated and many road projects had been cancelled.
-Environmental pressure groups such as Greenpeace and Friends of the Earth were formed and largely contributed to putting pressure on large-scaled projects.
-In the 1990s governmental entities were becoming aware of the environmental issues and had published promoting greener transportation methods with emphasis on the importance of using public transport or bikes as opposed to personally owned car.
-In 1992, the Rio Earth Summit resulted in the Agenda 21 legislation which puts the emphasis on engineers taking account of environmental issues from planning, throughout design to final execution of a project.
+Originally, the economic side of projects was the main driver of a project's success, such as with canal and railway buildings and less attention was typically given to the environment.
+Another key factor was the lack of media coverage of drivers impacting the environment.
+Environmental factors such as pollution were recognised at the start of the 20th century (Transport Issues, 2006).
+The public inquiry was the main reason environmental concerns have been recognized.
+In the UK, the Buchanan report pinpointed the environmental impact of construction projects.
+The transport sector in the 1980s was mostly either privatized or deregulated, and many road projects had been cancelled.
+Environmental pressure groups such as Greenpeace and Friends of the Earth were formed and largely contributed to putting pressure on large-scale projects.
+In the 1990s, governmental entities were becoming aware of the environmental issues.
+They had published promoting greener transportation methods, emphasising the importance of using public transport or bikes instead of personally owned cars.
+In 1992, the Rio Earth Summit resulted in the Agenda 21 legislation, which emphasizes engineers taking account of environmental issues from planning throughout design to final execution of a project.

-To mitigate for potential risks that would affect “Our Common Future”, (definition by the Brutland Commission), the construction industry should use the sustainability agenda and practices to reduce its negative impacts affecting the environment.
-While being a driver to economic success, the construction industry should also achieve sustainable practices and undertake initiatives that have a positive impact on the environment.
+To mitigate potential risks that would affect “Our Common Future” (definition by the Brutland Commission), the construction industry should use the sustainability agenda and practices to reduce its negative environmental impacts.
+While driving economic success, the construction industry should also achieve sustainable practices and undertake initiatives that positively impact the environment.

 As we move forward, sustainability and environmentally friendly solutions are more critical in being implemented by the civil engineering profession.
 It is estimated by 2025, that water withdrawals will increase by 50% in emerging countries and 18% in developed countries (Ernest & Young, 2015).
-Natural resources should therefore be effectively managed and protected.
-This can be accomplished by the adopting to sustainable methods of construction and best practices, which includes legislations, codes of conduct and best practices.
-Practically, a professional / practitioner must assess the activity in process and analyze how it can be completed considering the least impact it may generate on the environment.
-For example, at the time of the building designs, considerations must be given to provision of day-light utilization, natural ventilations, use sustainable and recyclable materials and optimized method of waste management.
+Natural resources should, therefore, be effectively managed and protected.
+This can be accomplished by adopting sustainable construction methods and best practices, including legislation, codes of conduct and best practices.
+A professional / practitioner must assess the activity in process and analyze how it can be completed, considering the least impact it may generate on the environment.
+For example, at the time of the building designs, consideration must be given to the provision of daylight utilization, natural ventilation, use of sustainable and recyclable materials and optimized waste management methods.

 Ernest& Young, 2015, Megatrends 2015 - Making sense of a world in motion.